iotJumpway/TASS-AI/Facenet/README.md

 }
 ```

 The program uses a **dlib** model to recognize faces in the frames / mark the facial points on the frame, and **Facenet** to determine whether they are a known person or not.
 Below are the outputs around the time that the above photo was taken.
-You will see that the program publishes to the **Warnings** channel of the IoT JumpWay, this is currently the name for the channel that handles device to device communication via rules.
+You will see that the program publishes to the **Warnings** channel of the iotJumpWay, this is currently the name for the channel that handles device to device communication via rules.

 ```
 -- Saved frame